 I have one last concern: Both products were products of crowdfunding campaigns that launched two years ago, but neither has shipped a finished product.
-According to the latest update, PlayDate is expecting to ship to backers by the first half of December.
+According to the latest update, PlayDate is expecting to ship to backers this year.
 Pebby, on the other hand, has been less transparent.
 My advice is that you do NOT pre-order either of the two devices.
 Though the pre-order discounts are enticing, I suggest you wait until there is an actual working product on the shelves.

 Interactive Pet Toy Winner

 Due to availability, the winner in this category is neither.
 But if I were to choose, I’d say Pebby.
 On paper, it has more features that address and cater to the needs of most pets.
 But again, my suggestion is to wait.